BEL 20 index definition

 BEL 20 index explained

 The composition of BEL 20 is reviewed annually, but there is a possibility for quarterly swift entry or replacement.
-In accordance with the index rulebook, screening is performed for the stocks' free float velocity.
-The minimum velocity for new entrants is set at 35 per cent, while stocks included in the index should have a velocity of at least 25 per cent.
+In accordance with the index rulebook, screening is performed for the stocks‘ free-float velocity.
+The minimum velocity for new entrants is set at 35%, while stocks included in the index should have a velocity of at least 25%.
 The rule indicates the portion of shares which should be freely-floating and be available for trading on the market.
 It is calculated on a daily basis by dividing the number of stocks traded with the available number of shares.

 In cases where more than 20 companies fulfill the listing requirements, the selection of companies for inclusion in the index is based on their rankings.
 A spin-off or a fast entry can cause more than 20 companies to be included in the index.
 In such a situation, the lowest ranking company will be excluded.